Maryam Lemu – Muslim Identity – What does it mean to be Muslim?

 the traditional can take that on so agile, you can take the first to have the publisher not take the next one.
 The last one

-with regard to an addiction, any kind of addiction, addiction to gambling addiction to porn, addiction to masturbation, my husband and I deal with a lot of things like that.
+with regard to an addiction, any kind of addiction, addiction to gambling addiction to *, addiction to *, my husband and I deal with a lot of things like that.
 So what I normally do with areas, I am not a specialist in the one I can share, I can give advice with regard to gambling, it is an addiction, just like any other addiction, that means you can't control yourself.
 So you have to find a professional who can help them rehabilitate bad habits, they need to first of all recognize they need help, sometimes they don't.
 When you're so addicted to something you don't realize you need help.
 So for me, I think the best thing is you might get an intervention people who

 care come together and then make sure you get the right kind of person to counsel them.
 Now getting access to that is another problem.
 What I do is I do online searches for Muslim counselors around the world because you need it connected to the faith, you need them to also start becoming more conscious of Allah because by reading more and wanting to please Allah, most likely they will hopefully be able to recognize that this is something Allah has forbidden us from doing.
 So that's the little I can give because gambling is not something I'm specialized in.
 But maybe Dr. Additional, I might be able to share something on that.
 And then with regard to your kids watching,